vidhatrihr/flask-session-jwt-demo/README.md

 #### Version 2.2

 - **Folder:** `02.2-basic-todo-app`
-- **Description:** An improved version of the basic to-do app that uses a `Todo` class to represent to-do items and a dictionary to store them (also handling the auto-incrementing of IDs).
+- **Description:** An improved version of the basic to-do app that uses a `Todo` class to represent to-do items and a dictionary to store them.
 - **Functionality:** Adds ability to mark "done" or "starred".
 Unlike the previous version, which stored simple text strings, this version uses `Todo` objects, allowing individual properties to be updated.

 ### 3. To-Do App with Session (Local Storage)